tihilv/Omtt/docs/readme.md

 A variable exists only within the operation scope containing the corresponding `let` expression.
 It is also available for and all inner operation scopes.

 Assignment of a variable is processed according to the following algorithm:
-1. A variable is being searched by name starting from the current operation scope till the root.
+1. A variable is being searched by name starting from the current operation scope to the root.
 2. If the variable is found, the assignment is performed for the corresponding scope.
 3. If the variable is not found, it is created for the current operation scope.

-This allows to synchronize the variable value within inner scopes.
+This allows synchronizing  the variable value within inner scopes.

 Variables are case-sensitive.

 ## Scheme Generation

 It might be useful to receive the appropriate data structure that is suitable for a given template.
-For instance, that might help to reduce the amount of columns in an SQL query, or to build an GraphQL query including minimum necessary amount of data.
+For instance, that might help to reduce the number of columns in an SQL query or to build a GraphQL query including the minimum necessary amount of data.

 Omtt is able to reconstruct the data scheme by template:
 ```c#